hexpresso/WU-2019/EscapeGameSogeti/Be3rP4ck/README.md

 mitsurugi@dojo:~/chall/ESCAPE/_Be3rP4ck.extracted$
 ```

-And so the first step of this challenge has been solved with absolutely 0 reversing skills.
+And the first step of this challenge has been solved in minutes with absolutely 0 reversing skills used.

-## Step 2 - Go for victory
+## Step 2 - "Go" for victory
 Let go for a reco:
 ```bash
 mitsurugi@dojo:~/chall/ESCAPE/_Be3rP4ck.extracted/xortool_out$ chmod +x 0.out